Mijones22/davan690.github.io/README.md

-This is my personal website for my phd work with the statistics network and other academic research included.
+This is a collection of personal blogs for my phd work with the statistics network and other academic research.
 This website is build on the **Beautiful Jekyll** template below.
+I use the markdown editor `typora` to write and publish blogs locally and on `github` using `vs-code`.

 # Beautiful Jekyll